 Autumnblings by Douglas Florian.
-Florian wonderful use of inventive words enhance these joyful poems about the pleasures and rituals of autumn.
-These poems are not scary at all and so you can read one every night during the month of October and your children will slumber sweetly and remember bedtime fondly.
+Florian's wonderful use of inventive words enhance these joyful poems about the pleasures and rituals of autumn.
+These poems are not scary at all, so you can read one every night during the month of October and your children will slumber sweetly and remember bedtime fondly.

 October Chapter Book Read Alouds

-One or two of these magical chapter books will give you a special month of reading with no problem!
-If you have a younger child who doesn’t like scary books try one of the first two (my son LOVED them), but if you and your children like a walk on the risky side, try the second two books!
-If these aren’t enough for you try one of my fall family read aloud books.
+One or two of these magical novels will give you a special month of reading with no problem!
+If you have a younger child who doesn't like scary books try one of the first two (my son LOVED them), but if you and your children like more risky reading, try the second two books!
+If these aren't enough for you try one of my fall family read aloud books.

 The Boggart by Susan Cooper (trilogy).
 We loved reading aloud this hilarious book about an invisible, magical and mischievous spirit.
 The Boggart lives in an old Scottish castle but he accidentally gets transported to Toronto when he is trapped in an old desk.
 He has fun making mischief in his new digs but soon he feels homesick and searches for a way to get back home.
 Recommended for listeners ages 6-7 and up.

-A Properly Unhaunted Place by William Alexander is a less scary choice, but one that still has some good October-ish and Halloween-ish themes.
+A Properly Unhaunted Place by William Alexander is a less scary choice, but one that still has some good October-ish and Halloween-ish vibes.
 Rosa Diaz and her mother have just moved to Ingot, the only unhaunted town in the country.
-But Rosa’s mother is a library ghost appeasement specialist so Rosa doesn’t understand why they have come to this place.
+However, Rosa's mother is a library ghost appeasement specialist so Rosa doesn't understand why they have come to Ingot.
 Rosa and her new friend Jasper start to discover that reason Ingot is no longer haunted and they set out to restore the balance by letting the spirits back in where they belong.
 Recommended for ages 8 and up.
 Not for the very sensitive child, but not nearly as scary as my previous selection.

 Don't forget to look out for our other monthly read aloud book lists: